2014 United States House of Representatives elections in Michigan: District 7

 The 7th district is located in Southern Michigan.
-The incumbent is Republican Tim Walberg, who has represented the district since 2011 and previously represented the district from 2007 to 2009.
+The incumbent was Republican Tim Walberg, who had represented the district since 2011 and previously represented the district from 2007 to 2009.
 He was re-elected with 53% of the vote in 2012 and the district has a PVI of R+3.

-As of September 30, 2013, Walberg had raised $482,372.42, and has $570,160.47 cash on-hand available for a presumed re-election bid.
+As of September 30, 2013, Walberg had raised $482,372.42, and had $570,160.47 cash on-hand available for a presumed re-election bid.

 Attorney and former state representative Pam Byrnes was recruited by Michigan Democratic Party chairman Lon Johnson to challenge Walberg.
-The Rothenberg Political Report rates this race as "Republican Favored."
+The Rothenberg Political Report rated this race as "Republican Favored."
 Walberg won the Republican nomination.